Dining in Oregon

 I chuckled at the sassy message, to drivers in Texas.
 I rolled my eyes at numerous Trump signs, proudly displayed near ranch entrances.
 Then, I grinned as we passed the exit for Warnock Road.
 Warnock!
 Hours earlier we had learned, the election runoff results in Georgia.
 Reverand Raphael Warnock, became the first black senator in Georgia.

-Counting Votes at the Capital
+Counting Votes at the Capitol

 By noon, we were out near Ozona, Texas with spotty cell service.
 I was able to pull up NPR's live coverage of congress, counting the Electoral College votes.